 You have more room to move.
 You don’t feel cramped by the machine when exercising- something that can happen on smaller home gyms.

-As a cable system gym, it’s very safe for seniors to use.
+And as a cable system gym, it’s very safe for seniors to use.

 Speaking of lifting, the EXM2500S can’t offer the variety of exercise the Blaze can, but it does offer all the traditional home gym movements.